smashedr/alexa-twitch-assistant/README.md

 ## Full Skill Description

 Allows you to manage your stream with Alexa while performing.
-Currently you can turn emote/slow/r9k mode on or off, run a commercial, or get and set your stream status/title.
+Currently you can turn followers/slow/emote/r9k mode on or off, run a commercial, or get and set your stream status/title.
 Many new features coming soon, requests are welcome.

 ## Phrases

 - Alexa, ask Twitch Assistant to run a commercial
-- Alexa, ask Twitch Assistant to turn slow mode on
+- Alexa, ask Twitch Assistant to turn followers only mode on
 - Alexa, ask Twitch Assistant to set my title to exclusive give away at the top of the hour

 ## Keywords